cmkobel/CompareM2/README.md

 Go into that directory in the terminal, and run the command `assemblycomparator2`. assemblycomparator2 will then create a sub-directory containing a plethora of analyses.

-We are also working on making a report, which will make it easy to explore these analyses without rummaging around on the filesystem.
+We are also working on finishing an automatically generated report, which will make it easy to explore these analyses without rummaging around on the filesystem.
 That is it!